berkeley-stat243/stat243-fall-2018/README.md

 If you're not yet familiar with Git, go to the upper right of this page and click on 'Clone or download' and then 'Download ZIP'.

-If you would like to audit the class, enroll as a concurrent enrollment student (i.e., for visiting students), or for some other reason are not enrolled but would like access to course announcements and discussions, please fill out [this survey](https://goo.gl/forms/Bj2jEotkuEaqVpC23).
+If you would like to audit the class, enroll as a UC Berkeley undergraduate, or enroll as a concurrent enrollment student (i.e., for visiting students), or for some other reason are not enrolled, please fill out [this survey](https://goo.gl/forms/Bj2jEotkuEaqVpC23) as soon as possible.
+All those enrolled should fill it out by Friday at 2 pm.

+Please see [https://github.com/berkeley-stat243/stat243-fall-2018/blob/master/assignments/first_two_weeks.md] for information on what is due Friday and next week, and for various optional events Friday and next week.

 ## Logistics